NLnetLabs/ploutos/docs/key_concepts_and_config.md

 The version number consists of MAJOR.MINOR.PATCH components.
 Any change in minor and patch versions should be backward compatible and thus safe to use automatically.

 If a backward incompatible change is made however then the the major version number will be increased, e.g. from `v5` to `v6`.
 In that case you will not get the new version with the breaking changes unless you manually update the `uses` line in your workfow to refer to the new major version.

+## Operating system versions

+Ploutos aims to support so-called long-term stable (LTS) versions of operating systems that it packages for.

 ## Application versions